Peter Nedergaard: Education and career

 In 1985 Peter Nedergaard obtained the title of Master of Science in Political Science.
 He later earned a PhD from the Institut for Statskundskab, Århus, Denmark and an Exam.Art. in Philosophy.
 In 1983-84, Peter Nedergaard was a Robert Schuman research fellow in the research department of the European Parliament in Luxembourg and a stagiaire in the cabinet of agricultural commissioner, Poul Dalsager, in Brussels.

 Peter Nedergaard has previously been affiliated with the Copenhagen Business School as associate professor, assistant professor and finally as professor with special responsibilities.
-For a number of years he left the academic world, instead working as head of unit in the Danish Consumer Council and the Danish Ministry of Employment respectively.
+For a few years he left the academic world, instead working as head of unit in the Danish Ministry of Employment during the Danish EU Presidency in 2002.
 Peter Nedergaard's research covers European policy and European integration with special attention to business policy, internal market policy, climate policy, agricultural policy and employment policy.
 In 2007, he was a visiting scholar at Stanford University.